Josep Martínez

 Josep Martínez Riera (born 27 May 1998) is a Spanish professional footballer who plays as a goalkeeper for club Inter Milan.
-He made one appearance for the Spain national team in 2021.

 Club career

 Las Palmas

 Born in Alzira, Valencia, Martínez joined Barcelona's La Masia in July 2015, from his hometown's Alzira.
 On 19 July 2017, after finishing his formation, he signed for Las Palmas and was assigned to the reserves in Segunda División B.

 Martínez made his senior debut on 20 August 2017, starting in a 1–1 home draw against Melilla.
 He finished the campaign as a starter, as his side avoided relegation.

 Martínez made his first team debut on 28 April 2019, playing the full 90 minutes of a 4–1 home routing of Lugo in the Segunda División championship.
 On 17 June, he was definitely promoted to the main squad.

 RB Leipzig

 On 22 January 2020, RB Leipzig reached an agreement with Las Palmas for the transfer of Martínez, effective as of 1 July.
 He agreed to a contract until 2024 with his new club.